 - While oven is still warm, place coconut on a cookie sheet and place it in the oven for just a few minutes until golden and fragrant.
 Set aside.

 - Allow cakes to cool for 5 minutes.
 Turn upside down on parchment paper or paper towels which have been evenly sprinkled with powdered sugar.
 Allow to cool completely.

 - Gradually add remaining powdered sugar and mix on low to medium speed until light and fluffy.
-Add vanilla and zest and mix well.
+Add vanilla and lemon zest and mix well.

 - Remove parchment paper from second layer and place onto frosted cake round.
-Frost once again with cream cheese frosting.
+Frost once again with lemon cream cheese frosting.
 Remove parchment paper from third layer and place onto frosted cake round.

 - Spread an even coat of cream cheese frosting on surface.

 - Press toasted coconut on sides of cake.
 Decorate surface with dollops of lemon cream cheese frosting.